 - The engine makes up for this deficiency by using up more fuel.

 - This way, the car still gets the power it needs but requires you to fill up more frequently.

 Sometimes, knowing when to change the air filter is a simple matter of taking it out and examining it.
 A new air filter is generally white and clean.
 Gradually, as dirt and dust build up, it will turn gray or brown.
 This is normal and should not cause much concern.
 The darker it gets, the more likely you should replace it.
 By the time it's black and caked with debris and dirt, you should make the switch.
 If you're not sure, check your owner's manual for the proper service interval or talk to a mechanic.
 You're better off replacing it sooner than necessary than you are driving around with a clogged filter.

 What is the Cabin Air Filter?

 The cabin air filter keeps the air inside the car clean and safe.
-It works similarly to an engine air filter in that the filter's media lets air pass through and stops dust, spores, and other unwanted materials, in this case, from passing through into the vehicle's air conditioning system.
+It works similarly to an engine air filter in that the filter's media lets air pass through and stops dust, spores, and other unwanted materials.
+In this case, the car's heating and A/C system draws fresh air from outside the vehicle, in through the cabin air filter.
 You may wonder how often to change cabin air filter, and the good news is that you won't have to replace this as often as the engine air filter.
-Usually, changing it every 20,000 miles should keep enough to keep air flowing nicely.
+Usually, changing it every 20,000 miles or annually should keep enough to keep air flowing nicely.
 To be sure, consult your vehicle's owner's manual.